MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Throughout the book so far, you have worked with data in a variety of contexts.
-You have learned how to summarize and visualize the data as well as how to model multiple variables at the same time.
+You have learned how to summarize and visualize the data as well as how to visualize multiple variables at the same time.
 Sometimes the data set at hand represents the entire research question.
 But more often than not, the data have been collected to answer a research question about a larger group of which the data are a (hopefully) representative subset.